 - Family-Unfriendly Death: Numerous people are burned alive, a window cleaner is impaled on railings, one elderly woman is decapitated, and a boy suffers a gruesome death while riding the lifts.

-- Firemen Are Hot: Averted.
-Most of the firefighters seen are just ordinary (and ordinary-looking) working men, reflecting the show's docu-drama feel.
+- Averted until around series 10, since most of the firefighters seen are just ordinary (and ordinary-looking) men and women, reflecting the show's docu-drama feel.

 - Foreshadowing: Employed frequently and usually ominous.
 A group of men working on a building site, a child playing with matches, two kids riding the lifts, are a sure sign that something bad is about to happen.

 - Gas Cylinder Rocket: Comes up fairly often as a hazard in building or vehicle fires.
 The season 7 finale featured about fifty of them going off like bottle rockets during a fire in a builder's yard, one of which scores a direct hit on a fire engine.

 - Ghost Extras: Often serving members of the London Fire Brigade.

 - Happily Married: A running theme is that many of the characters are not happily married, mainly because of the strains of the job.
 Vaseline was divorced twice, and Josie, Bayleaf, Tony, Recall and Pearce eventually separate from their spouses.
 John Hallam and Sandra also have their problems.
 Played straighter with Bayleaf's second marriage to Claire, Sidney and Nancy Tate, and Sicknote and Jean, who stick together despite occasional marital troubles.

 - Ethnic, who is killed by rioters after saving Charisma's life.

 - John Hallam, who falls to his death while trying to save a group of young women in a burning building.

 - Nick Georgiadis, who is crushed when a roof collapses on him, moments after pushing his son and girlfriend out of the way.